niksy/kist-querypoint/README.md

 Type: `Boolean`

-Should you use default media query listener behavior or not (default behavior is to not fire callback on page load).
+Should you use native media query listener behavior or not (native behavior is to not fire callback on page load, only when exiting/entering query definition).

 ### `.ignore(cb)`